Covent Garden tube station: Access

 Covent Garden station is one of the few stations in Central London for which platform access is only by lift or an emergency spiral staircase with 193 steps.
 There are four lifts that give access to street level, although a final flight of stairs from the lifts to the platforms means that the station is wheelchair-inaccessible.

 At the bottom of the staircase, numerous posters, warning users of the long climb ahead, suggest they make use of the station’s lifts instead.

 Proximity to Leicester Square

-The journey between Leicester Square station and Covent Garden takes only about 45 seconds, and measures only 260 m, the shortest distance between two adjacent stations on the Underground network.
-The stations are so close that a pedestrian standing halfway between them on Long Acre can see both tube stations by turning around 180°.
+The Piccadilly line journey between Leicester Square and Covent Garden measures 260 m, the shortest distance between any two adjacent stations on the network.

-As of 2022, the cash fare for the journey is £6.30, or £36.21 per mile.
-In 2015, at £29.81/mi, the journey was more expensive per unit distance than the Venice-Simplon Orient Express.
 Posters at the station give details of the alternative methods of getting to and from Covent Garden using surrounding stations.

 Services

-Covent Garden station is on the Piccadilly line between Leicester Square to the west and Holborn to the east.
+Covent Garden station is on the Piccadilly line in London fare zone 1.
+It is between Leicester Square to the west and Holborn to the east.
 Train frequencies vary throughout the day, but generally operate every 3–7 minutes in both directions.
-As a part of the Piccadilly line, the train is served by Night Tube on Friday and Saturday nights.
+As a part of the Piccadilly line, the station is served by Night Tube on Friday and Saturday nights.